Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 Enter [Peter Chamberlin](https://twitter.com/pgchamberlin) and Liam Wilkins to take inspiration from both [Brad Frost's atomic design](http://bradfrost.com/blog/post/atomic-web-design/) and [Ian Feather's Rizzo](http://ianfeather.co.uk/a-maintainable-style-guide/) and helped to resolve this divide by creating the open-source project "[Chintz](https://github.com/BBC-News/chintz)" which combines the best aspects of both the former projects.

+> [!NOTE]
-> Note: this project is still WIP (work in progress) but we encourage the community to get involved and create an open discussion around how the specification evolves
+> this project is still WIP (work in progress) but we encourage the community to get involved and create an open discussion around how the specification evolves

 The driving force behind this specification was for it to be language agnostic.
 This was a fundamental requirement in allowing different language platforms to consume these components.
 The processing of components has a few simple requirements: